Ureteral retrograde brush biopsy

 What Abnormal Results Mean

-Tell your health care provider if you have an allergy to seafood.
+Another possible risk for this procedure is a hole (perforation) in the ureter.
+This can cause scarring of the ureter.
+Tell your provider if you have an allergy to seafood.
 This could cause you to have an allergic reaction to the contrast dye used during this test.

-This test should not be performed in people with a urinary tract infection or a blockage at or below the biopsy site.
+This test should not be performed in people with a:

 A small amount of blood in the urine is normal the first few times you urinate after the procedure.
 Your urine may look faintly pink.
-Report very bloody urine or bleeding that lasts longer than three emptyings of the bladder to your health care provider.
+Report very bloody urine or bleeding that lasts longer than 3 emptyings of the bladder to your provider.

 - Pain that is bad or is not getting better